vniow/tone-audioworklet-demo/README.md

 ## how does it work

 Tone.js has existing nodes that are built with custom AudioWorklets that live under a `ToneAudioWorkletClass`.
-Unfortunately this class is not exposed via the API, so I receated it.
+Unfortunately this class is not exposed via the API, so I more or less receated it.

-The base worklet

 [ToneWorkletBase](/src/lib/ToneWorkletBase.ts) is a class which extends `Tone.ToneAudioNode` and enables an AudioWorklet object to exist within the Tone.js ecosystem.
 This means it has access to any other method or parameter that any other [ToneAudioNode] object has access to.